-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the A68, and construction works are programmed to be undertaken at night (1-night) on a rolling programme.
-In addition, the A68 within the scheme extents is screened from the wider landscape by intervening properties.
+In addition, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground within the boundary of the M9, and construction works are programmed to be undertaken at night (10-nights) on a rolling programme.
+In addition, sections of the M9 within the scheme extents are somewhat screened from the wider landscape by tree shelterbelt.
 As such, the visual impact of the works will be somewhat reduced.